Vietnam

 comments 7

 I’m sure all of you have seen an image of the majestic floating Golden Bridge that is seemingly held up by a pair of giant stone hands.
-It has been posted all over Instagram and travel websites in the past few years.
+It has been posted all over Instagram and travel websites over the past few years.

 If you are planning a visit to Vietnam, and you want to see this magnificent bridge in person, then you’ll definitely want to read this post!